SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-documents.md

 # How to set up SharePoint permissions for documents

 > [!NOTE]
-> This feature is only relevant if 'Confidential activities' is enabled for users in 'Settings and maintenance', and 'Visible for' field is set on the the document property:
+> This feature is relevant only if **Confidential activities** is enabled for users in Settings and maintenance, and the **Visible for** field is set on the document property:

 <details>
 <summary>Show details for Confidential activities and Visible for</summary>